ArjunTheAnalyst/PYTHON_AUTOMATED_TRANSACTION_REPORT_GENERATOR/README.md

 This project automates the entire reporting pipeline.

 ## 🚀 Solution Overview
-This project automates the transformation of raw transaction data into **structured, merchant-wise Excel reports** with professional formatting.
+This project streamlines the transformation of raw transaction data into **structured, merchant-wise Excel reports** with professional formatting.

 It eliminates manual effort by:<br>
 • Splitting data by merchant<br>